GrinonBarrett/Taksidos/To Do.md

 For this update:

 * Finish Languages.
-* Create a serpentine ooze creature.
+* Create a serpentine ooze creature as a greater servile.

 Next update:
-* Create 4 more lesser serviles (Slaporb, Teleporb, Emolga type creature, Ophideon).
+* Create 5 more lesser serviles (Slaporb, Teleporb, Emolga type creature, Ophideon, Bird of prey).
 * Create 2 more greater serviles (One is a knight, and another is a clay golem like entity)
 * Create dough type monster.
 * Create the Wekowyrd, an Everforming Eldritch Horror capable of mutating or regenerating in battle.
 Doing so will force counterspell checks out to a great distance against anyone casting a spell.
 Its counterspell bonus is equal to its current HP and its current wounds.
 A possible mutation of it is to increase HP.